Tiered Memory Architecture¶

 style E fill:#2d4a5a,stroke:#4a4a4a,color:#e0e0e0

 The semantic tier is not pre-populated.
-It accumulates only entries the daemon observes retrieved across multiple unrelated triggers — the test for whether a fact has generalised beyond its original episode.
+It accumulates only entries the daemon observes retrieved across multiple unrelated triggers — the test for whether a fact has generalized beyond its original episode.

-Flat-store retrieval re-ranks every entry on every call, so a high-value generalised fact competes against thousands of low-value raw observations.
+Flat-store retrieval re-ranks every entry on every call, so a high-value generalized fact competes against thousands of low-value raw observations.
 Promoting it into a smaller, separately-scored tier evaluates that fact against fewer competitors and lets the tiers carry different weights (MEMTIER §3).
-Broader memory surveys treat consolidation between memory forms as a generalisation step, not a storage optimisation (Memory in the Age of AI Agents, arxiv:2512.13564).
+Broader memory surveys treat consolidation between memory forms as a generalization step, not a storage optimization (Memory in the Age of AI Agents, arxiv:2512.13564).

-The overhead — a consolidation daemon, attention-attribution loop, and PPO policy network — is amortised across long windows and recurring tasks.
+The overhead — a consolidation daemon, attention-attribution loop, and PPO policy network — is spread across long windows and recurring tasks.
 It is not free.

 Tiering pays off when: